TickTeam/guide-tt/ios_app/how_to_create_recurring_tasks.md

 <br />

-**-What’s the difference between Defulat repeating and Custom repeating?**
+**-What’s the difference between Defulat repeating mode and Custom repeating mode?**

 There are totally two major repeating modes: Default and Custom.
 And Custom can be divided into “Repeat from Due Date” and “Repeat from Completion Date”.
 To separate these repeating modes, here is an example: